naptha/tesseract.js/README.md

 ## TesseractJob

-A TesseractJob is an an object returned by a call to recognize or detect.
+A TesseractJob is an an object returned by a call to `recognize` or `detect`.
+It's inspired by the ES6 Promise interface and provides `then` and `catch` methods.
+One important difference is that these methods return the job itself (to enable chaining) rather than new.
-All methods of a given TesseractJob return that TesseractJob to enable chaining.

 Typical use is:
 ```javascript